lvarayut/S5/README.md

 Collecting data from sensors is easy, but understanding this raw data is complex.
 Thus it is necessary to have a visualization tool to be able to read, understand and analyse the collected data.

 We have created a web platform to visualize and analyze such data.
+It was designed for medical staff as well as the patient himself and his family.

 It can be used with all devices (computer, tablet, mobile phone), and in most browsers : Internet Explorer, Google Chrome, Safari, Mozilla Firefox.